honeydbio/honeydb-agent-docs/docs/index.md

 [![Documentation Status](https://readthedocs.org/projects/honeypy/badge/?version=latest)](http://honeydb-agent-docs.readthedocs.io/en/latest/?badge=latest)

-**honeydb-agent**

-The HoneyDB agent can implement numerous network service emulations (plugins).
+HoneyDB ([honeydb.io](http://honeydb.io)) provides real time data of honeypot activity.
+This data comes from honeypot sensors deployed globally on the Internet.

+**HoneyDB Agent**

+The honeydb-agent is a small honeypot program that can be easily deployed on Linux or Windows systems.
+The honeydb-agent can be configured to particpate in the HoneyDB network or operate standalone.
+When running as a standalone agent all activity can be logged to local files, but the primary purpose for the honeydb-agent is to contribute log data back to the [HoneyDB website](http://honeydb.io).
+The honeydb-agent can implement numerous network service emulations (plugins).
 The level of interaction is determined by the functionality of the plugins.
-All activity is logged to a file by default, but the primary purpose for the honeydb-agent is to contribute the log data back to the [HoneyDB website](http://honeydb.io).

-From the HoneyDB website your logs are accessible via a REST API.
+When configured to contribute log data to HoneyDB, all data are accessible via the [HoneyDB REST API](https://riskdiscovery.com/honeydb/threats).
+This means you can deploy the honeydb-agent quickly with minimal configuration effort and no requirement for log management.

 # Configuring HoneyDB Agent